radeeyate/discord-aternos/README.md

 # discord-aternos

 ⚠️ WARNING ⚠️ Using this has a chance of getting you permanently banned from Aternos.
 I highly recommend that you use backups.
+Also, this bot is outdated and will not work with newer version of Python-Aternos.
+I'll probably fix this in the future.

 I made a little Discord bot that allows control of an [Aternos](ttps://aternos.org) Minecraft server.